Building Listings Management Workflows Guide

 , andPep 12oz Bottle (Pallet of 72)

 . - Each item in the package hierarchy must contain a unique external product identifier in order to be sold to buyers.
-For package hierarchies using a common external product identifier for each item, only one of the items will be available for sale to buyers.
+For package hierarchies, use a common external product identifier for each item, only one of the items will be available for sale to buyers.

 package_level